How to Make Rock Candy!

 It’s fun to dye the sugar syrup and flavor it to give this candy flavor!
 Oils or extracts are the best option for adding flavor to the sugar syrup.
 Usually 1/2 – 1 tsp is enough flavoring, but adjust it to your preferences.

 For the richest color use paste or gel food coloring.
-The color of the rock candy will be lighter than the syrup.
+The color of the hard rock candy will be lighter than the syrup.

 • Add purple food coloring to the sugar syrup and a grape flavoring to make a grape one.